 Events after the balance sheet date are included in the accounts up to the date when the Statement of Accounts is authorised for issue.
-The Code defines three 'authorised for issue' dates within the process of producing a local authority's accounts - the date on which the draft accounts are certified by the responsible financial officer (on or before 31st May), the date on which the final accounts are authorised for publication (on or before 31st July), and the date on which an audit certificate is issued (if later).
+The Code defines three 'authorised for issue' dates within the process of producing a local authority's accounts - the date on which the draft accounts are certified by the responsible financial officer (on or before 31st August for 2019/20), the date on which the final accounts are authorised for publication (on or before 30th November for 2019/20), and the date on which an audit certificate is issued (if later).